-S1: Model output for dyads containing non-dominant males.
+S1 Table: Model output for dyads containing non-dominant males.

 Model main effects and interaction terms for the outcome variables: proportion of point samples in close proximity; rate of female approaches to males; rate of females leaving males; percent time spent resting in contact; percent time spent grooming; and following rates, for dyads containing non-dominant silverbacks.
 Wald test values are reported for models containing at least one statistically significant or trending predictor.